 - If the due date falls on a weekend or legal holiday, the due date for the return is the next business day.

-Your nine-digit Tax Registration Number is printed above your name and address on the tax return.
+Your nine-digit Account ID is printed above your name and address on the tax return.
 Write this number on:

 - the deduction detail pages (if reporting deductions on your tax return)